Droopy Eyelids – Ptosis

 You will not require patches or bandages after your ptosis repair.
 Our studies have shown no benefit to either of these for procedures around the eyes, such as droopy lid repair, blepharoplasty, or brow lift.

+This is a common question and a common fear because almost everyone knows someone whose eyes wouldn’t close after surgery like this.
+Initially, due to the local anesthetic we use to numb you, your eyes won’t close well since it can affect the muscles that close the eyes.
+Once the anesthesia effects are gone, the eyes begin to close.
 Generally, eyes that don’t close well result from too much skin resection after upper blepharoplasty (cosmetic operation) or extensive scarring.
 Complete eye closure is expected after most ptosis repairs, and any problems can be remedied.
 We have seen many patients facing this problem who have undergone surgery elsewhere (or in very rare cases, patients on whom we’ve performed an inadvertent ptosis overcorrection), and we can treat them so that their eyes do close.

 We ask you to wait at least 10 days before doing anything too vigorous, such as activities where your head is below your heart.
 This may cause a rush of blood to the operated area and cause discomfort.
 We would also like you to wait about three weeks before doing something like yoga.